- Highly-rated claims service

 - Drive Safe & Save™

-While State Farm offers more than a dozen discount options, it’s not the most extensive list among auto insurance providers, so the company didn’t get the highest rating possible in this category.
+While State Farm offers more than a dozen discount options, it’s not the most extensive list among auto insurance providers.
 Also, keep in mind that the availability and eligibility criteria for these discounts vary by state.

 State Farm’s Transparency